Other products

 Apply as a fan-spray to the surface of the fleece on the back and hindquarters of the sheep using the Pour-On Gun fitted with the fan-spray nozzle.
 Half the dose should be applied to the shoulders, back and flanks, and half to the rump.

-20 cm.
+The distance between the nozzle and the fleece should be approximately 20 cm.
 Each dose will require 2 or 3 sweeps to apply.
 THE PRODUCT WILL PREVENT BLOWFLY STRIKE ONLY ON AREAS COVERED BY SPRAY.
+One application will give 6-8 weeks protection.
+Re-treat as required.

 Ectofly fig. 1